yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

 <%= tldr %> A simple yesod tutorial.
 You shouldn't need to know Haskell very well.

-> * Will be replaced by Table of Content
+> * Table of Content (generated)
 > {:toc}

 enddiv

-You want the best technology to handle your new web application?
+Do you want the best technology to handle your new web application?
 Me too.
-After searching a lot, it appears if you focus only on technical aspect, Haskell is the way to go.
+After searching a lot, it appears you should choose Haskell.

-It is [extremely fast][warpbench].
+Why?

+* [Extremely fast][warpbench].
-It is secure by nature.
+* Secure by nature.
 Many typical programming bug are hard to make in Haskell.
-Haskell is also a "high level of abstraction" language.
-You can organize your code clearly.
+* High abstraction level.
+* Handle asynchronous request better than any other system (better than node.js for example).
+* Done to be parallelized.
+Thanks to purity.

+Technically speaking, Haskell seems perfect for web development.
+The only drawback you can found for Haskell certainly won't be technical but social.
+Like the difficulty to grasp Haskell, the few number of developer, etc...

+But if you are here, lets pretend, the most important is the technical aspect.
+You want the best of the best system to make your new web application.

+Instead of reinvent the wheel, we should choose a web framework in Haskell.
-Actually there are three web frameworks in Haskell:
+Actually there are three choices:

 1. [Happstack](http://happstack.com)
 2. [Snap](http://snapframework.com)
 3. [Yesod](http://yesodweb.com)

-It is very hard to choose between these three.
-But my feeling goes to Yesod.
+I don't think there is a real winner between these three framework.
+The choice I made for yesod is highly subjective.
+I had the feeling yesod help the newcomers the most.
-It appears to be the one with most part done for you.
+It also appears the yesod developer are the most active.
-As a beginner, let's stay away of the detail as most as possible.

-The following tutorial contains some parts.

-- Install → Install haskell and yesod.
-This can be long, but it is all automatic and this should be straightforward.
-- Initialization → Initialize the project and configure it.
-- Configure git → This is not mandatory, but it is a good practice.
-- Verify the security → A first step to verify the yesod framework protect us from most common errors.
-- Create a minimal blog → This is the "hello world" of web framework.
-- Some tuning → Use html5 boilerplate for example.
+But as I said before, I might be wrong has it was only feeling.

+Now, what this article is all about?
+A missing tutorial in the yesod documentation.
+The goal is to go as straight as possible to the best practice.

+You'll then first install, initialize and configure your first yesod project.
+Then a 5 minutes yesod tutorial to heat up and verify the awesomeness of yesod.
+Then we clean up the 5 minutes tutorial to use the best practices.

 [warpbench]: http://www.yesodweb.com/blog/2011/03/preliminary-warp-cross-language-benchmarks

 ## Install

 First you need to install [Haskell][haskell].
-The recommended way to do this is to use the [Haskell Platform][haskellplatform].
+The recommended way to do this is to download the [Haskell Platform][haskellplatform].

 [haskell]: http://www.haskell.org
 [haskellplatform]: http://www.haskell.org/platform

-Secondly you need to install yesod.
+Then you need to install yesod.

 <code class="zsh">
 > cabal update